 This week I tried upgrading a Cisco Catalyst 2960 to the newest software release — 12.2(46)SE.
-The upgrade went just fine, but I noticed that the monitoring software was throwing
+The upgrade went just fine, but I noticed that the monitoring software was throwing SNMP errors.

 In case you don't know much about SNMP, an ifIndex identifies a specific interface on a device.
-The ifIndex is then used in other
+The ifIndex is then used in other OIDs to provide information about that interface.
+The standard SNMP MIBs define all sorts of interesting interface related OIDs that you can track in most monitoring software.

-After the switch rebooted from the upgrade, the ifIndexes had all increased.
-Interestingly, they had all increased by the number of ports on the switch.
-In other words, on a 24 port switch, the ifIndex for Fa0/1 went from 10001 to 10025.
-When I verified this with the
+other words, on a 24 port switch, the ifIndex for Fa0/1 went from 10001 to 10025.

-show snmp mib ifmib ifindex command, I got crazy output like the following:
+show snmp mib ifmib ifindex command, I got crazy

 ^A^AFastEthernet0/2: Ifindex = 10002 FastEthernet0/24: Ifindex = 10048 FastEthernet0/17: Ifindex = 10041 ^A^AFastEthernet0/18: Ifindex = 10018 FastEthernet0/9: Ifindex = 10033 FastEthernet0/15: Ifindex = 10039 GigabitEthernet0/1: Ifindex = 10103